ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

   - require >=3.1.4,<3.2.0a0
 ```

-You can see above that the first package was compiled with epics-base 3.15.5 and
+You can see above that the first package was compiled with EPICS Base  3.15.5 and
-the last with epics-base 7.0.6.1.
+the last with EPICS Base  7.0.6.1.
 The last one also has `calc` has run
 dependency.

 Note that conda package names are always **lowercase**.
 When searching or